 - However, rail improvement works tend to take place on a weekend, particularly on Sundays.
 Therefore check for travel disruptions before you set out.
 Trust me, a rail replacement bus is not a joy.

 - Rail travel in England can be expensive but buying your ticket in advance will often save you money.
 For example, if I wanted to travel to Bath today, a return ticket would cost me in excess of £61 (and this would not be the most expensive ticket on this route!).
-However, the same ticket booked for five days’ time is only £26.60
+However, the same ticket booked for five days is only £26.60

 - Consider booking two one-way tickets instead of a return ticket as this can sometimes be cheaper.
-Ypou can check out this option using the National Rail Journey Planner.